jagenjo/litescene.js/guides/scripting.md

 But this scripts must be loaded **before** the scene is loaded.
 The problem with regular scripts is that they are parsed during the scene construction, this could lead to a ordering problem where a node is created using a component that is not yet defined.

 To solve this problem and many others, scenes can include scripts that will be loaded before the scene tree is parsed.
-This are called global scripts, they are executed in the global context (window) like if they were external scripts, but the files are fetched using the ResourcesManager (so paths are relative to the resources manager root path).
+This are called global scripts, they are executed in the global context (window) like if they were external scripts, but the files are fetched using the ```LS.ResourcesManager``` (so paths are relative to the resources manager root path unless they are absolute).

-Global scripts are stored in scene.global_scripts array.
+The list of all the global scripts is stored in ```scene.global_scripts``` array.

 ## External Scripts ##

 When we just want to load some external library to use in our code we can add it by appending the url to the external scripts array of the scene.

-External scripts are stored in scene.external_scripts array.
+The list of all the external scripts is stored in ```scene.external_scripts``` array.

 ## Editing LiteScene base code ##